Looking at a map of New Zealand’s North Island, Northland is the long narrow peninsula that juts out northwest of Auckland.

 Day 1 – Auckland to Bay of Islands

-Start out early to give yourself plenty of time to get to the Bay of Islands.
+Start out early to give yourself plenty of time to get to the beautiful Bay of Islands.
 While the drive itself only takes around three hours, there are some beautiful beaches and towns along the way that are worth your time to stop, take a walk and enjoy the scenery.

 If you haven’t already visited Devonport during your stay in Auckland then its just a quick 20 minutes detour off route to do so.
-While your there make sure you head up to North Head Historical Reserve for views back to Auckland, wander through the local artisan shops and take a stroll along the fig tree lined waterfront.
+While you are there make sure you head up to North Head Historical Reserve for views back to Auckland, wander through the local artisan shops and take a stroll along the fig tree lined waterfront.

 Jump back on the highway north until you reach the sleepy little coastal town of Orewa about 30 minutes from Auckland CBD.
 The highlight here is the long sandy beach.
 Get out, take a stroll and maybe stop by one of the bakeries on the main street for a morning tea treat and a coffee.

-Don’t get back on the highway just yet.
-Take the coast road that leads north from the beach at Orewa until you get to the teeny tiny spa town of Waiwera.
 Waiwere in Maori means “hot water” and that’s exactly what you will find in this picturesque little place.
 At Waiwera Thermal Resort you can take a dip in about a dozen different thermal pools ranging from a comfortable 30ºc to a very steamy 40ºc.

 It’s back towards the coast and Bream Bay before reaching Northland’s biggest town Whangarei.
 While it really is just a big town, it is situated on the Whangarei Harbour so there are parts worth exploring around the harbour’s edge.

 This is also the perfect place to stop for lunch.
-Head to The Town Basin at the marina on the river where you will find a bunch of alfresco cafes and restaurants, local artisan stores and a nice small marina and small parklands.
+Head to The Town Basin at the marina on the river where you will find a bunch of alfresco cafes and restaurants, local artisan stores and a nice small marina and parklands.

 Once you’ve refueled, make your way north through the town to Whangarei Falls.
 Located in a pretty little reserve where you can take a walk on one of the trails or just park the car near the falls and enjoy the view.

-Back on the highway you will make your final drive on this leg of the journey to the Bay of Islands.
-The scenery continues to get better and better then just as you think it can’t get any better, you take the turn off to Paihia and wind your way through lush rainforest with glimpses of the famous bay on your right from time to time.
+Then just as you think it can’t get any better, you take the turn off to Paihia and wind your way through lush rainforest with glimpses of the famous bay on your right from time to time.

 Day 2 & 3 – Bay of Islands

 There is lots to see and do in the Bay of Islands.
-I’ve written all about it recently in my Things to Do in The Bay of Islands post but here is a quick overview of what you must see and do during your two days.
+I’ve written all about it recently in my Things to Do in The Bay of Islands post.
+But here is a quick overview of what you must see and do during your two days.

 Take a cruise – There are a few different cruise companies that all offer similar tours out into the bay.
 Most of them include viewing, and sometimes going through, The Hole in the Rock, a stop at Ukupukapuka Island and the chance to see dolphins.
 It’s the perfect way to experience the bays beauty.
+Lots of tours options are below.

-Visit Russell – This very pretty small town is located across the bay from Paihai and is home to a lovely little pebble beach, cute little shops, and great restaurants and cafes.
+Visit Russell – This very pretty small town is located across the bay from Paihia and is home to a lovely little pebble beach, cute little shops, and great restaurants and cafes.
 I highly recommend getting a table on the front deck of Duke of Marlborough and enjoying the afternoon sunshine with a drink.

 Haruru Falls – Visit these impressing thundering falls by car or hire a kayak from the Waitangi bridge and kayak there or take the walk from the Treat Grounds carpark through the boardwalked mangroves.